PrefectHQ/prefect/docs/tutorials/developing-a-new-worker-type.md

 This base job template defines what values can be provided by deployment creators on a per-deployment basis and how those provided values will be translated into the configuration values that the worker will use to create the execution environment.

 Notice that each attribute for the class was added in the `job_configuration` section with placeholders whose name matches the attribute name.
 The `variables` section was also populated with the OpenAPI schema for each attribute.
-If a configuration class is used without explicitly declaring any template variables, then the template variables will be inferred from the configuration class attributes.
+If a configuration class is used without explicitly declaring any template variables, the template variables will be inferred from the configuration class attributes.

 ### Customizing Configuration Attribute Templates